Majavar/aoc_2024/README.md

 ```

 Remarks:
 * Failed to do part 2 in sqlite.
-Did it in Rust
+Did it in very quicky Rust.
+Should add obstacle only in visited position of part 1

 # Day 07
 Language: Clojure